donovanadv/kraken/README.md

 # medusa

-A WordPress starter theme by Donovan Advertising.
+A starter theme by Donovan Advertising.

 #### Initial Configuration